-Proposal Voting Choices and Board Recommendation Voting Standard Item 4: Approval of The Coca-Cola Company Global Employee Stock Purchase Plan (GESPP) vote in favor of the GESPP; Majority of votes cast vote against the GESPP; or abstain from voting on the GESPP.
-The Board recommends a vote FOR the approval of the GESPP.
-Item 5: Ratification of the Appointment of Ernst & Young LLP as Independent Auditors vote in favor of the ratification; Majority of votes cast vote against the ratification; or abstain from voting on the ratification.
-The Board recommends a vote FOR the ratification.
-Items 6 - 8: Shareowner A separate vote will be held on each of the three shareowner proposals, if properly presented at the Majority of votes cast Proposals weeting.
-With respect to each proposal, shareowners may: vote in favor of the shareowner proposal; vote an avoid of the shareowner proposal; or vote against the shareowner proposal; or abstain from voting on the shareowner proposal.
+Proposal Voting Choices and Board Recommendation Voting Standard Item 4: Approval of The Coca-Col Company Global Employee Stock Purchase Plan (GESPP) vote in favor of the GESPP; vote against the GESPP; or abstain from voting on the GESPP.
+Majority of votes cast The Board recommends a vote FOR the approval of the GESPP.
+Item 5: Ratification of the Appointment of Ernst & Young LLP as Independent Auditors vote in favor of the ratification; vote against the ratification; or abstain from voting on the ratification.
+Majority of votes cast The Board recommends a vote FOR the ratification.
+Items 6 - 8: Shareowner Proposals A separate vote will be held on each of the three shareowner proposals, if properly presented at the meeting.
+With respect to each proposal, shareowners may: • vote in favor of the shareowner proposal; • vote against the shareowner proposal; or Majority of votes cast abstain from voting on the shareowner proposal.
+The Board recommends a vote AGAINST each of the shareowner proposals.